How Behavioral Cohorts Unlock the Customer Lifecycle

 At the awareness step, you are essentially educating your potential audience and identifying the right channels to attract the right personas.
 Reaching the right users with the right message at the right time—before you even know who they are—can be tricky.

-Note: This is where Amplitude’s predictive cohorts come in handy.
+Note: This is where come in handy.
 Instead of building cohorts based on what users have done in the past or have not done yet, predictive cohorts let you segment your users based on their likelihood to perform a specific action in the future.
 It’s most useful in three types of workflow improvement: communication frequency, dynamic pricing, and content personalization.

-For example: Creating customized cohorts of current customers who took acritical action—such as making a repeat purchase or upgrading their subscription—is a powerful way to identify valuable leads.
+For example: Creating customized cohorts of current customers who took a—such as making a repeat purchase or upgrading their subscription—is a powerful way to identify valuable leads.
 Look for similarities in how your new users or current customers found your platform: Was it from a specific marketing campaign, an effective split-test, specific keyword search, or a social media advertisement?
 With cohorts, you unlock the ability to isolate and target these potential customers based on existing power users who have similar pain points and shared traits.

 Within conversion, differentiating your product from your competitors is key.
 To drive higher conversion, ideally you’re able to find the most optimal and efficient messaging with the same cohort of high-value customers.